feast-dev/feast-workshop/module_3/README.md

   - **Option 4** If you're using Flink, then consider configuring a [restart strategy](https://nightlies.apache.org/flink/flink-docs-release-1.15/docs/ops/state/task_failure_recovery/)

 # Conclusion
-By the end of this module, you will have learned how to build a full feature platform, with orchestrated batch transformations (using dbt + Airflow), orchestrated materialization (with Feast + Airflow).
+By the end of this module, you will have learned how to build a full feature platform, with orchestrated batch transformations (using dbt + Airflow), orchestrated materialization (with Feast + Airflow), and pointers on orchestrating streaming transformations.

 ## Limitations
 - Feast does not itself handle orchestration of transformation or materialization, and relies on the user to configure this with tools like dbt and Airflow.